iotaledger/selv-mobile/README.md

 To start the build process, run `yarn ios` or `yarn android`.

-## Howto add custom credentials
+## How to add custom credentials

+This chapter will guide you through the process of adding your own credential types to the Selv-App.

 ### Add Credential Schemas

-Add Schemas to `ui/lib/identity/schemas/index`
+Add your JSON-Schemas to `ui/lib/identity/schemas/index`.

 ### Add DID Mapping

-Add DID enrichments to `ui/lib/identity/schemas/index`

-possible overrides:

--   issuerLabel
--   logo
--   theme
+You can enrich the display of credentials and presentations by adding enrichments to `ui/lib/identity/schemas/index`.

+You can supply overrides for:

+-   issuerLabel: as a string
+-   logo: as a string pointing to a file (see the next paragraph)
+-   theme: as a HEX string like `#FF0000`

-Add logo to `ui/assets` TODO: Dimensions / Format
+Add your logo files to `ui/assets` TODO: Dimensions / Format Setup a mapping between the logo id and the path in TBD

 ### Generate Credentials

+You can use the included CLI to generate a credential.
+Supply the name of schema as defined in "Add Credential Schemas" and a path to your input data.

 `yarn cli SCHEMANAME path/to/data.json`

-use QR from `.cli/credential.svg`
+The CLI will generate a QR-Code encoding the new credential at `.cli/credential.svg`, which you can scan in the app.

 ### Accept Credentials

-use the app
+Scan the generated QR-Code from the previous step in the App to store it.

 ### Verify Credentials

-use another app ;)
+You can present your stored credentials to another Selv-User to validate it in their app.